ash-project/ash/documentation/topics/policies.md

 ## Guide

-To see what checks are built-in, see `Ash.Policy.Check.BuiltInChecks`
+To see what checks are built-in, see `Ash.Policy.Check.Builtins`

 ### Basics